Henelik/AdaptiveResolution/README.md

  - OpenCV (cv2)

 # To Do:
- - make both renderers faster by making better use of the fast functions in numpy and scipy
- - find a good formula to calculate an efficient subdivision limit based on image size to render decent quality images in the least amount of time
+ - Create a formula to control the iteration count and degree multiplier based on zoom
+ - Add generalized iteration algorithm so users can input iterative functions without modifying code
+ - Add full rendering within application (save image button)
+ - Add code in the Kivy application to adaptively change the number of ticks based on the time it takes to tick and update